 View of Lee Vining Canyon, heading for Yosemite, from Panum Crater

-highly sought after of all volcanic rocks, both historically and currently.
+Obsidian is the most highly sought after of all volcanic rocks, both historically and currently.

 Ancient humans wanted it because it breaks with an incredible sharp point, making it the perfect material for arrowheads and spears.